raguay/EmailIt/README.md

 ![EmailIt Main Screen](/images/mainscreen.png)

 Here, you can easily type in an email address, a subject line, and the text body.
-The text body is assumed to be markdown format and will be converted to html before sending.
+The text body is assumed to be markdown format.
+It will be sent to the Handlebars macro expander and then converted to HTML and plain text email.
 The buttons along the bottom show the different functions that can be accessed at this screen.
-Any email used is saved into the [Address Book](#address-book).
+Any email address used is saved into the [Address Book](#address-book).
 When you enter the `To` field, a list of addresses from the Address Book will be displayed.
 As you type, the list will contract to the ones that match what you are typing.

 ![EmailIt Addresses Display](/images/addressdialog.png)